Thailand Food Guide – How to Eat and Order Like a Local Thai

 Thai Beef Noodle Soup

-Eating beef on a regular basis is something I picked up while growing up in United States.
+Eating beef regularly is something I picked up while growing up in the United States.
 In Thailand, beef is not an ingredient found in most Thai restaurants.

-Guay Teow Neua, beef with noodles is now popping up all over and becoming popular as Thai tasted is changing and evolving to Western foods.
+Guay Teow Neua, beef with noodles is now popping up everywhere and becoming popular as Thai taste is changing and evolving to Western foods.

-The place that I usually go to for Thai beef noodles in soup uses aromatic and herbal ingredients like goji berries.
+The place I usually go for Thai beef noodles in soup uses aromatic and herbal ingredients like goji berries.

 And the cuts of meat are better quality.
 It’s not cheap at 75THB by Thai standards.
-Beef in Thailand is an expensive ingredient overall.
+Beef in Thailand is expensive overall.

-You can order a bowl with egg noodles, thin rice noodles (sen lek), broad rice noodles (sen yai) which is my preferred choice of noodle.
+You can order a bowl with egg noodles, thin rice noodles (sen lek), or broad rice noodles (sen yai) which is my preferred choice of noodles.

 7. SOUP NEUA (ซุปเนื้อ) – BEEF SOUP